 - Weddings at Bethesda are traditionally scheduled to take place on Fridays and Saturdays, but never on Sundays.
 The liturgical seasons of Advent and Lent are also times when this sacrament is not celebrated.

-- There are parameters which govern the use of choral and instrumental music at nuptial liturgies, in addition to those related to floral arrangements, photography, and video recording.
+- Floral arrangements, photography, and video recording must also adhere to Bethesda’s guidelines.
 These will be further articulated during pre-marital interviews.
 Required honoraria for the church and staff will also be explained.

 - Aisle runners [fabric or plastic] are not used at Bethesda.
 The showering of a bride and groom with rice, bird seed, or flower petals at the conclusion of the wedding service is also not allowed.